kovidgoyal/kitty/docs/index.rst

 |kitty| has an extra, neat feature.
 Sometimes you need to explore the
-scrollback buffer in more detail, maybe search for some text or refer to it side-by-side while typing in a follow-up command. |kitty| allows you to do this by pressing the |sc_show_scrollback| key-combination, which will open the scrollback buffer in your favorite pager program (which is ``less`` by default).
+scrollback buffer in more detail, maybe search for some text or refer to it side-by-side while typing in a follow-up command. |kitty| allows you to do this by pressing the :sc:`show_scrollback` key-combination, which will open the scrollback buffer in your favorite pager program (which is ``less`` by default).
 Colors and text formatting are preserved.
 You can explore the scrollback buffer comfortably within the pager.